PaulKinlan/paul.kinlan.me/content/2015-03-05-detecting-injected-content.markdown

 ---
+date: 2015-03-05
+description: Do you know if any ISP's are injecting Ads or anything else in to your site?
+No. I thought not.
 slug: detecting-injected-content
-date: 2015-03-05
+summary: Worried about third-party content injection on your site?
+I was too, especially for sites not on HTTPS.
+While HTTPS is crucial, it's not enough.
+I explored Content Security Policy (CSP) and its reporting feature, but found it tricky to implement.
+So, I created a simple script using Google Analytics to track requests from unexpected domains.
+The results were surprising, revealing numerous unknown requests, possibly from extensions, injected content, or even malware.
+This highlighted the need for better content control.
+I'll continue monitoring and implement CSP to restrict these requests.
+Join me in raising awareness about this issue by adding the script to your site and sharing your results!
+tags:
+- HTTPS
+- Security
+- Content Security Policy
+- CSP
+- Content Injection
+- Web Performance
+- Google Analytics
+- Malware
+- Browser Extensions
+- Privacy
-title: "Detecting injected content from third-parties on your site"
+title: Detecting injected content from third-parties on your site
-description: "Do you know if any ISP's are injecting Ads or anything else in to your site?
-No. I thought not."

 ---

 Is your site on HTTPS?
 No?
 Do you know if any ISP's or other services are injecting Ads or anything else in to your site?
 No. I thought not.
 I don't either... well, maybe until now.